magnusgp/FakeNewsDetection/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:
+> Compute engine: For running the training scripts.
+> Vertex AI: Very limited and only experimentally.
+> Cloud storage: For storing datasets.
+> Container registry: For storing the containers.

 --- question 17 fill here ---